FahimAnayet/Facial-Expression-Classification/README.md

 May have to tune a bit.
 But overall ok.

-- 1 Pre-train model is in trainer folder.(a bit junky I suppose)
+- The-trained model will store in trainer folder.